Emdien/Emdien/README.md

 :mortar_board: I'm currently a Computer Science student at University of Murcia, and got the plans of finishing the degree this year.
 I've been incredibly passionate about technology ever since I was a kid, and particularly started showing a lot of interest for programming when I was around 16 years old.
 Currently I've been learning how to code stuff for about 6 to 7 years.

 __________________
-- :computer: My strongest or the languages I'm more confident on right now are Java and JavaScript, although I've got my fair share of experience with Python, C and C++
+- :computer: My strongest languages or the ones I'm more confident on right now are Java and JavaScript, although I've got my fair share of experience with Python, C and C++

 - :books: For languages that I'm currently learning or gaining experience, I'd say its mostly JavaScript/TypeScript and Python, while also checking C# every now and then